pwr-Solaar/Solaar/docs/index.md

   "Ignore this setting".
   The mouse has to be reset (e.g., by turning it off and on again) before this fix will take effect.

-- Many gaming mice and keyboards have both the ONBOARD PROFILES feature and the REPORT RATE feature.
+- Many gaming mice and keyboards have the ONBOARD PROFILES feature.
+  This feature can override other features, including polling rate and key lighting.
-  On these devices changing the Polling Rate setting requires modifying a setting in the ONBOARD PROFILES feature, which can modify how the device works.
+  On these devices, the Polling Rate setting turns off the ONBOARD PROFILES feature which then changes how the device works.
 Changing the Polling Rate setting to "Ignore this setting" (see above) prevents Solaar from modifying the ONBOARD PROFILES feature.
   The device has to be reset (e.g., by turning it off and on again) before this fix will take effect.